What is exObjects?

 Every exObject is hopeful.
 It might start with a sense of loss, such as a green space where we used to play or sit.
 The object can be regret for not spending enough time with family or friends.
 It can be the yearning for a relationship we never had (or not in the way we wanted it).
 Loss can be a hope we had for the future that is not yet realised, that is still possible.

-Inspirations for the exObjects project
+Inspirations for exObjects

 Following a Covid infection, Jean Boyle died on 12th December 2020.
 In the hours, days, weeks and months that followed, objects surfaced from the range of her 89 years of life…